BGrowcott/bg_portfolio_page/read.md

 Ben Growcott's Portfolio page

-This is my first portfolio page - it is a work in progress, but already contains an introduction and photo of myself, sections and images of my work so and how to contact me.
+This is my first portfolio page - it is a work in progress, but already contains an introduction and photo of myself, sections and images of my work and how to contact me.

 - Navigation links at the top of the page scroll the UI to that section.